 Dr. Rosette Lidereau received her PhD (1987) from Paris University, France.
-Since 1992 she has been a Research Director of the INSERM (Institut National des Sciences et de la Recherche Médicale) and since 2000, she has been in charge of the head of the INSERM Unit 735, located in the Institut Curie / Hopital René Huguenin (IC/HRH), Saint-Cloud, France.
+From 1992 - 2013 she served as a Research Director of the INSERM (Institut National des Sciences et de la Recherche Médicale), where from 2000-2013 she was in charge of the head of the INSERM Unit 735, located in the Institut Curie / Hopital René Huguenin (IC/HRH), Saint-Cloud, France.
+Currently she is a Research Director in the department of tumor biology at Institut Curie, Paris.
 IC/HRH is a non-profit institution dedicated to cancer with a history of medical and biological expertise in breast cancer.

-Dr. Lidereau has developed her scientific career on biology of breast cancer within the IC/HRH.
-Her former research interests are the evaluation of oncogenes' implication in breast tumorigenesis and their impact in clinics as prognostic and predictive factors in breast cancer.
-She is also the leader of the department of Oncogenetics in the IC/HRH and contributes to the clinics through diagnostics of cancer susceptibility genes mutations.
+Dr. Lidereau's scientific career has focused on the biology of breast cancer.
+Her research interests are the evaluation of oncogenes' implication in breast tumorigenesis and their impact in the clinic as prognostic and predictive factors in breast cancer.